vechain/thor/docs/hosting-a-node.md

 _As of 22nd April 2024, a full node without logs uses **~100 GB** of disk space._

-### Telemetry
+### Metrics

 Telemetry plays a critical role in monitoring and managing blockchain nodes efficiently.
-Below is an overview of how telemetry is integrated and utilized within our node systems.
+Below is an overview of how metrics is integrated and utilized within our node systems.

-Telemetry is enabled in nodes by default.
-It's possible to disable it by setting  `--telemetry-enabled=false`.
+Metrics is enabled in nodes by default.
+It's possible to disable it by setting  `--enable-metrics=false`.
 By default, a [prometheus](https://prometheus.io/docs/introduction/overview/) server is available at `localhost:2112/metrics` with the metrics.

 ```shell